Quick Start

 $ launchpod billing Billing portal opened in your browser.

-From the billing portal you can:
+From the Stripe billing portal you can:

 Troubleshooting

-Common issues and how to fix them.
+Common issues and quick fixes.

 Terminal connection keeps dropping

-Cannot connect to instance
+Can't connect to instance

-Error: Terminal connection failed: Connection closed (code 1011)
+Error: Terminal connection failed

-Login fails or times out
+CLI login fails or times out

 Commands fail with "Unauthorized"